 The Med is warm and calm, with very easy pilotage and just two types of weather: settled and unsettled.
 Settled weather involves sunny skies, maybe some high cloud, some periods of moderate visibility.
 You can expect periods of light wind in parts of the Western Med and because the sun heats the surrounding landmasses during the morning, afternoon often brings stiff afternoon sea breezes that veer to create winds along the coast.
 When the wind is stronger, you can get very strong gusts blowing at headlands.

-- the Straits of Gibraltar, with common force 5 or more winds from the east or west
+- The Straits of Gibraltar, with common force 5 or more winds from the east or west

-- The Adriatic Bora can blow hard from the north east all year round as far south as Dubrovnik
+- The Adriatic Bora can blow hard from the northeast as far south as Dubrovnik all year round.

-- The Greek Meltemi winds in summer, where the seasonal dramatic heating of the landmass delivers a day or two of force 7 winds from late June to the middle of September, with potentially powerful local land effects making the wind even stronger
+- The Greek Meltemi winds in summer, where the dramatic seasonal heating of the landmass delivers a day or two of force 7 winds from late June to the middle of September, with potentially powerful local land effects making the wind even stronger.

 Top cultural attractions in the Western Mediterranean region

 To help you decide whether to sail the Eastern or Western Med, here are some of the best cultural attractions the Western Med has to offer:

 - Antoni Gaudi’s unique mosaic and architectural work, scattered across Barcelona